 This was called the Ultimate Gorilla Photo Safari.
-We spent a week in Uganda and a week in Rwanda photographing mostly primates on the mountain slopes.
+We spent a week in Uganda and a week in Rwanda, photographing mostly primates on the mountain slopes.
 In Uganda, we first spent two days with chimpanzees.
-Then we spent two days with mountain gorillas.
-These were wild animals, but were among the few families that had been habituated to humans – meaning they were used to seeing people and were less likely to run away, or worse, charge you.
+Then we spent two days with Mountain Gorillas.
+These were wild animals but were among the few families habituated to humans.
+That means they were used to seeing people and were less likely to run away, or worse, charge you.
 They pretty much ignored us as they went about their business.
 Since they share over 95% of our DNA, we were required to stay seven meters (23 feet) away to keep from sharing diseases.
-Some gorillas don’t know what a meter is.
-Each day, their human exposure was limited to just one hour.
+Apparently, some gorillas don’t know what a meter is.
+Each day, the gorillas’ human exposure was limited to just one hour.

 Though somewhat strenuous with inclines you don’t find in Florida and sometimes narrow, slippery, muddy trails through dense forest, our hikes weren’t too bad.
 A couple of times, they had to split our Natural Habitat Adventures group of ten people in half, and the other half managed to get the long hike – one day hiking over twelve miles in several hours (the last few of which were without water).
 One day, they got back to the lodge just before dark, and just after it started raining hard.